About Us

 Each week we hear the Good News of Jesus Christ by reading from the Old Testament and New Testament, and by offering our praise to God through reading the book of Psalms together.

-Our worship comes from The BCP
+Our worship comes from The Book of Common Prayer (BCP)

-The Episcopal Church uses The Book of Common Prayer to guide our worship, where we hear words of wisdom, and share in responsive readings.
+The Episcopal Church uses the Book of Common Prayer to guide our worship, where we hear words of wisdom, and share in responsive readings.

 We share communion together.